rballek/capstone2021practice/README.md

 * Static analysis using `flake8`, `pycodestyle`, and `pylint`
 * Run `pytest` with coverage.
 The coverage metric is set to 95%
+* Sometimes if `pytest` is installed globally, the virtual environment will use that instead.
+Simply exit and reenter the virtual environment to resolve this.